interstate-labs/validator_quickstart/deprecated/holesky/README.md

 - Update `genesis_time_sec` in `cb-config.toml` file
 You can keep the remaining config settings.

-#### 2) Update `.env.sidecar` file for interstate-sidecar
+#### 2) Update `launch.env` file for interstate-sidecar
-The `.env.sidecar` file is the place where all the environment variables for the sidecar are placed.
+The `launch.env` file is the place where all the environment variables for the sidecar are placed.
 ```bash
 # Prepopulated with the setup for eth-docker: https://github.com/interstate-labs/eth-docker.
 You will have to change this if you setup a different way.